thedevil-ux/Local-Bhai/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(You'll need to create a LICENSE file in your repo if you don't have one)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(I need to create a LICENSE file in your repo since I don't have one)*

 ## 📞 Contact